 How COVID-19 pandemic affects children’s learning

-New Delhi, May 07: With the closure of schools countrywide, more than 1.5 billion children and youth has been affected resulting from the outbreak of the coronavirus disease 19 (COVID-19) pandemic and there is an impending feeling of confusion amongst everyone.
+However, these closure of schools, has affected the education of more than 1.5 billion children and youth worlwide due to the coronavirus (COVID-19) pandemic.

-While social-distancing measures are the need of the hour, there is no denying the fact that this has shifted the onus on parents to creatively engage children.
+It should be noted that the closures of schoolsare likely to widen the learning gap between children from lower-income and higher-income families.

-Many parents with access to technology and internet are increasingly turning to online education technology to keep their kids learning at home.
-However, a survey from India Welfare Trust, has shed light on the ways in which children will be affected by the coronavirus disease 19 (COVID-19).
+While many parents with access to technology and internet are increasingly turning to online education technology to keep their kids learning at home while some may not be able to.

+A survey from India Welfare Trust, has shed light on how children are bearing the brunt of the unprecedented outbreak

-According to a survey conducted by India Welfare Trust, 89% of respondents believe that their children's learning will be affected by the delay in lifting the coronavirus lockdown.
+According to the survey, 89% of respondents believe that their children's learning will be affected by the delay in lifting the coronavirus lockdown.

 The survey was conducted in the 1st week of May 2020.
 238 responses were received from 200+ organisations across India.